What a Within-Market Property Rank Actually Means

 1-4

-What usually drives a score up or down?
+What usually drives the rank up or down?

 No single number should stand alone.
-Good Investment pairs the score with the factors that mattered most for that property so you can explain the result in plain language.
+Good Investment pairs the rank with the factors that mattered most for that property so you can explain the result in plain language.

-How the asking price compares with local value
+How the asking price compares with recent sales of similar homes in the same neighborhood

 Property-specific characteristics like size, age, and fit for the market